15 key remote work statistics for 2022

-We’ve talked a lot about remote working recently; us and half the internet.
-But that’s only because there’s genuinely so much to say.
+During COVID's peak, we talked a lot about remote working; us and half the internet.
+But that's only because there's genuinely been so much to say.

 The demand for remote work

 Arguably the most important point on our Remote work stats 2022 list is Buffer's annual series of State of Remote Work reports.
 Their most recent report surveyed over 2,000 remote workers in their research.
 They found that 97% of respondents said they wanted to keep working remotely to at least some extent for the rest of their careers.
 An identical percentage would also recommend working remotely to others.

 More people worked remotely than ever during the pandemic out of total necessity.
 And it's fair to say that a lot of people seem to have developed a taste for it.
 So, while remote work was once a fringe benefit reserved for the most tenured of employees, it's quickly become a basic expectation.

-2: Almost half of the UK’s workforce is working remotely:
+2: Just under a third of the UK's workforce is working remotely

 We pointed this out in the introduction, but the demand for remote work wasn't sparked by calls for social distancing.